MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * [Polish your personal pitch.][personal-pitch]
 * Read: [What do software engineers actually do?][what-software-engineers-do]
-* Email Simon your résumé, cover letter, and job search roadmap.
+* Submit your résumé, cover letter, and job search roadmap for review.

 [personal-pitch]: ./self-presentation/personal-pitch.md
 [what-software-engineers-do]: ./engineering-culture/software_engineer_work.md